giovanniguidi/COVID-19-italy/README.md

 ### Data

-Download data from the github account of the official italian autorities (Presidenza del Consiglio dei Ministri - Dipartimento della Protezione Civile)
+Clone the repo from the github account of the official italian autorities (Presidenza del Consiglio dei Ministri - Dipartimento della Protezione Civile).
+This is updated on a daily basis.

 https://github.com/pcm-dpc/COVID-19